p2e-inferno/dgtokenvendor/knowledge-base/DGTokenVendor_Knowledge_Base.md

 ## 1. Primary Purpose

-The `DGTokenVendor` smart contract is a decentralized application that facilitates the exchange of a "base" token for a "swap" token.
-It is designed as a comprehensive ecosystem with features that go beyond simple token swapping, creating a gamified experience for users.
-The core functionality is to allow users to buy and sell the swap token, but access and capabilities within the system are tied to holding a specific NFT and progressing through a tiered "stage" system.
+DG Token Vendor is a decentralized application that provides a systematic framework for fostering community engagement and rewarding user participation in Web3.
+It addresses the challenge of low retention and intimidating onboarding by transforming community involvement into a structured, gamified experience.

+At its core, DG Token Vendor is an exclusive, NFT-gated token exchange.
+To interact with its primary functions—buying and selling of a "base" token for a "swap" token.
+A user must first hold a valid NFT from a whitelisted collection.
+This mechanism creates a clear entry point and pathway for progression.

+Once inside the ecosystem, the application incentivizes long-term participation through a multi-tiered progression system.
+A user begins at the 'Pleb' stage and can strategically advance to 'Hustler' and 'OG' status by accumulating points and 'fuel' through defined actions, such as making qualifying token purchases.
+Each stage unlocks progressively better rewards and privileges, such as more favorable transaction terms or higher limits.

+By replacing arbitrary reward methods with a transparent, rule-based journey, DG Token Vendor provides a predictable and scalable tool for building and sustaining a loyal, active, and deeply engaged community.

 ## 2. Core Concepts